Life’s Two Fiery Questions!

 The choices are but two

-And stoke the Fires of Renewal and Re-Creation;
+And you’ll stoke the Fires of Renewal and Re-Creation

 Follow the Way of Fear — of Insatiable Hunger,